 If you have your own ideas on what would make a great school trip to video game world, please give your suggestions.
 If you could organise/embark on a school trip to a video game location, where would you go?
-Many readers have already left compelling ideas of their own in the last two weeks.
-You should definitely give those a read:

 As Always, Thank You For Reading.

 For more ideas and thoughts on Gaming and Teaching, look here!